 Nicky has been an NIHR Senior Investigator since 2008 (now Emeritus), is a Fellow of the Academy of Medical Sciences and the American Academy of Nursing and was made a Dame in the 2013 Queen’s Birthday Honours for services to wound care and nursing research.
 She also holds an honorary Chair at Manchester University NHS Foundation Trust and is an Honorary Professorial Fellow at the University of Melbourne.

-Primarily a qualitative research specialist, she is also statistically-trained and able to work across a range of methods.
-She has particular expertise in mixed method approaches and the design and evaluation of complex interventions.
+Primarily a qualitative specialist, Josie is statistically trained and able to work across a range of methods.
+She has specific skills in the use of integrated mixed methods, theory of change approaches, the design and evaluation of complex interventions and the conduct of sensitive research.
+Josie teaches qualitative methods and research ethics.

-In previous roles, Josie has directed Government and other nationally-commissioned qualitative and mixed method research projects (up to £3.8 million) and worked with local leaders to improve strategic planning and service provision (through consultancy, research, value for money assessment and inspection).
+In previous roles, Josie has directed Government and other nationally-commissioned qualitative and mixed method research projects (up to value £3 million+) and worked with local leaders to improve strategic planning and service provision (through consultancy, research, value for money assessment and inspection).

-Josie has an MSc Social Research Methods, LSE (Distinction) and BSc Economics and Government, LSE (First Class) and is currently completing a PhD by papers.
+Josie holds an MSc Social Research Methods (Distinction, LSE), a BSc Econ Government (First Class Honours, LSE) and is currently studying for a PhD by papers.

 Professor Rose Gilroy